CesiumGS/3d-tiles/specification/TileFormats/PointCloud/README.md

 Oct-encoding is described in [*A Survey of Efficient Representations of Independent Unit Vectors*](http://jcgt.org/published/0003/02/01/).
 Oct-encoded values are stored in unsigned, unnormalized range (`[0, 255]`) and then mapped to a signed normalized range (`[-1.0, 1.0]`) at runtime.

-> An implementation for encoding and decoding these unit vectors can be found in Cesium's [AttributeCompression](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/AttributeCompression.js) module.
+> An implementation for encoding and decoding these unit vectors can be found in CesiumJS's [AttributeCompression](https://github.com/CesiumGS/cesium/blob/master/Source/Core/AttributeCompression.js) module.

 ### Batched points